Global route / Oceania

 The Snowy Mountains can appear above low cloud layers from the left; Canberra's geometric layout is usually visible even in overcast conditions.

-What is the best side of plane for Sydney to Melbourne?
+What is the best side for Sydney to Melbourne?